nickkniola/hang/README.md

 # hang

-Pair up with people in your location based on your common interests in a variety of activities.
+Pair up with people in your location based on common interests in a variety of activities.
 The only app which makes plans for you!

 ## Technologies Used

-- JavaScript ES6
 - React.js
 - Node.js
 - Express.js
+- JavaScript ES6
 - PostgreSQL
 - Semantic UI
 - CSS3